kokoko3k/koko-aio-slang/docs-ng.md

         This modulates the smoothness of the animation between various crop values.

 **Override game geometry:**<br>
-    Contrary to the global aspect ratio control, this changes only the game geometry.<br>
-    Bezel stays the same.<br>
+    Contrary to the aspect ratio control that affects the virtual screen dimensions, this changes only the game geometry, so bezel stays the same.<br>

     Integer scale:
         Game zoom height is rounded to nearest integer.